dashframework/dashing/sass/modules/actions/README.md

 # Dashing Actions
-View an [example](http://dashframework.github.io/dashing/sass/modules/actions/example.html) of Dashing buttons
+View an [example](http://dashframework.github.io/dashing/sass/modules/actions/example.html) of Dashing buttons.

-## Buttons
-Buttons have a strong visual hierarchy and should be used to indicate important actions to your user.

 > **Tip:** When placing text within a button, strive to keep it between one and two words.
 Anything longer can become too overpowering and hard to read at a quick glance.